zyjsuper/CTFs/reversing.kr-cracking.md

        x=0

 ```
-Based on this, we implemented an inverse operation algorithm to obtain the input value.
+Based on this, i implemented an inverse operation algorithm to obtain the input value.
 ```python
 #!/bin/python